sumeghhp/adjMatrix2Graph/README.md

 Dependencies:
 Following python packages will be required to run this code
-1) pandas
+1) pandas:
-install it by this command:
   pip install panda
-2) networkx
+2) networkx:
   pip install networkx
-3) matplotlib
+3) matplotlib:
   pip install matplotlib

 On running run_this.py file, a test.edgelist file will be generated which is edgelist formed from the adjecency matrix.